How Volunteer to Career restored Michelle’s faith in humanity

 This and similar experiences have led Michelle to a whole new career as a Mental Health Care Support worker.

 End of Life to Mental Health Care

-In November 2022, Michelle’s line manager, Kathryn Thomas, told Michelle about the Volunteer to Career programme developed by Helpforce and funded by NHS England.
+In November 2022, Michelle’s line manager, Kathryn Thomas, told Michelle about the Volunteer to Career programme developed by Helpforce and funded by the Burdett Trust for Nursing.
 Through her volunteer role, Michelle believes she saw what the NHS is all about and how completely it differed from her feeling when she joined.

 “I was treated with kindness, value, and care.
 And that was what made me think I could do this as a career.”

 After Kathryn had told her about the programme, it only took three months before Michelle found a job with Aneurin Bevan University Health Board as a Mental Health Care Support worker.
 Since starting the role in March 2023, Michelle has had nothing but positive things to say about the job and the people she works with.
 As she was already using skills she’d learnt in the End-of-Life Companion role, for Michelle, it was just about transferring the same skills into the new job.

 “To be treated with value.
 That’s what I felt as a volunteer, and that’s what I continue to feel in my new role.
 We have domestic staff, healthcare support workers, junior nurses, doctors, consultants… nobody looks down on you or treats you differently to everyone else.
 There is no “them” and “us” culture.
 It’s all just “us”.
 Together.”

 Michelle has found the experience so rewarding, that she keeps pinching herself every day she arrives for work, afraid that it might just be a dream.

 When we asked Michelle if she was going to continue volunteering as an End-of-Life Companion on top of her new job, she flashed that warm half smile again.